 - Muryy, A., Welchman, A.E., Blake, A. and R.W.
 Fleming (2013).
 Specular reflections and the estimation of shape from binocular disparity.
 Proceedings of the National Academy of Sciences, 110(6): 2413-2418.

-Karl Gegenfurtner, Universität Giessen, works on color vision, natural images, and the relationship between perception and action (psychophysics).
+Karl Gegenfurtner, Universität Giessen, works on on the relationship between low level sensory processes, higher level visual cognition, and sensorimotor integration.

 - Hansen, T., Olkkonen, M., Walter, S. & Gegenfurtner, K.R.
 (2006) Memory modulates color appearance.
 Nature Neuroscience, 9, 1367-1368.